bwphotography-arch/BWS-Forensic-Manifests-2026/README.md

 | `03_La_Perla_lingerie_30_JPEGs_Manifest.csv` | 30 | Lingerie |
 | ... | ... | Full list in repo |

+### 🛡️ Compliance & Provenance Framework
+BWS Data Solutions operates under a proprietary **CLEAR Act 2026**-aligned compliance framework.
+- **Provenance Statement**: Every dataset includes a standardized provenance statement verifying 100% creator-owned IP.
+- **Vetting-Ready**: We provide audited MD5/SHA256 manifests, making it frictionless for your legal and technical teams to conduct an immediate "risk-free" audit.
+- **Licensing Model**: We focus on high-speed, enterprise-licensed, non-exclusive delivery.
+Our goal is to minimize your time-to-training.

+---

 ### 🚀 Quick Start

 ```bash